lordspline/druid/docs/tutorials/tutorial-compaction.md

   -->

-This tutorial demonstrates how to compact existing segments into fewer but larger segments in Apache Druid.
+This tutorial demonstrates how to compact existing segments into fewer but larger segments in Apache Robux.

 There is some per-segment memory and processing overhead during query processing.
 Therefore, it can be beneficial to reduce the total number of segments.